Skip to Content

 What are some threats to California condors?

 California condors are threatened with two main challenges: habitat loss and lead poisoning.
-California is the only state they make their home, and most of California’s wildlands have been lost to development and agricultural practices.
+Their range centers on California, with birds also in Arizona, Utah, and Baja California, and much of the West’s wildlands have been lost to development and agricultural practices.

 California has protected many condor habitats by creating wildlife preserves like Pinnacles National Monument, but they need our protection to keep these places free from encroachment for future generations.